Jacksonville, Kansas – Extinct in Neosho County

 By the early 1880s, little was left of the town except a post office in a lonely farmhouse.

 On December 17, 1881, the abandoned school in Jacksonville, Kansas, was destroyed by fire.
 In 1882, the Humboldt-Baxter Springs stage line began delivering mail to Baxter Springs in Cherokee County rather than to Jacksonville.
 Afterward, the Jacksonville post office, with postmistress Catherine A. Logan, closed on November 27, 1882.
-Afterward, all that was left was the

-Today, the old townsite is plowed over for farmland, and the only thing left of it is the forgotten, unkempt, and overgrown old Jacksonville Cemetery, but it is on private land.
+Today, the old townsite is plowed over for farmland, and the only thing left of it is the forgotten, unkempt, and overgrown old Jacksonville Cemetery, which is on private land.
 Some graves remained as of the 1980s, but most were removed to McCune.
 Jacksonville was about 15 miles southeast of St. Paul, Kansas.
-Its main road through town was at 27000 Road west of York Road, passing on the south side of the town square.
+Its main road through town was 27000 Road west of York Road, passing on the south side of the town square.

-©Kathy Alexander/Legends of Kansas, January 2024.
+©Kathy Alexander/Legends of Kansas, updated October 2024.

 Also See: